akhoury6/rbcli/README.md

 Rbcli.localstate[:yourkeyhere]
 ```

-For performance reasons, the only methods available for use are `=` (assignment operator), `delete`, and `each`.
+For performance reasons, the only methods available for use are `=` (assignment operator), `delete`, `each`, and `key?`.
+Also, the `clear` method has been added, which resets the data back to an empty hash.
+Keys are accessed via either symbols or strings indifferently.

-Note that every assignment will result in a write to disk, so if an operation will require a large number of assignments/writes it should be performed to a different hash before beign assigned to this one.
+Every assignment will result in a write to disk, so if an operation will require a large number of assignments/writes it should be performed to a different hash before beign assigned to this one.

 #### Configuration Parameters